 We have a men’s, women’s and handicap bathroom onsite.
-We ask that you escort your swimmer to the restroom- this often aides in returning to lessons quickly!
-It’s a good idea to have each swimmer go to the restroom before each lesson.
+We ask that you escort your swimmer to the restroom—this often aides in returning to lessons quickly!
+It’s also a good idea to have each swimmer go to the restroom before each lesson.
 Thanks for your help!

 There are two shower areas onsite for your convenience: one located on the pool deck next to the entrance of the pool, and a second shower is located outside the bathroom area.
-We ask in the warm months that all swimmers rinse off head-to-toe in our on-deck shower before entering the pool.
-In the cooler months- just hop into the warm water!
+In the warmer months, we ask that all swimmers rinse off head-to-toe in our on-deck shower before entering the pool.
+In the cooler months, just hop into the warm water!

 The need was great.
-So, in July 1999 Sea Otter Swim Lessons opened their beautiful Loomis facility on Brace Road.
-Still maintaining the feel of a family friendly pool side, the Loomis pool teaches 100′s of swimmers each day.
-Our unique seasonally enclosed pool offers the flexibility of comfort during the winter months and enjoyment of the summer sun during the warmer days of spring, summer and fall.
+In July 1999 Sea Otter Swim Lessons opened their beautiful Loomis facility on Brace Road.
+Still maintaining the feel of a family friendly pool side, the Loomis pool teaches hundreds of swimmers each day.
+Our unique seasonally enclosed pool offers comfort during the winter months and enjoyment of the sun during the warmer days of spring, summer, and fall.

-With a passion to see every potential swimmer become safe and enjoy the water, Rebecca Sassenrath developed a method of teaching that took into regard each individual’s uniqueness characteristics physically, mentally and emotionally.
-From babies to older adults, with all levels of abilities it was her intent to see each swimmer enjoy the water with safety to the best of his or her own ability.
-The building blocks were comfort in the water, breath control, balance and buoyancy… and FUN!
-Our program still begins with these basics and continues with developing good technique and refinement so that all swimmers can reach their full potential in the water.
+With a passion to see every potential swimmer become safe and enjoy the water, Rebecca Sassenrath developed a teaching method that took each individual’s unique characteristics including physically, mentally, and emotionally into account.
+From babies to older adults, and all levels of abilities, it was her intent to see each swimmer enjoy the water safely.
+The building blocks included comfort in the water, breath control, balance and buoyancy, and fun!
+Our program still begins with these basics and continues with developing and refining techniques so that all swimmers can reach their full potential in the water.

-Sea Otter now serves 1,000′s of families each year and employs excellent trained, adult teachers.
-We see that in the future we will offer the benefits of our fine swim program to all ages in many venues.
+Sea Otter now serves thousands of families each year and employs excellent trained, adult teachers.
+In the future we hope to offer the benefits of our fine swim program to all ages in many venues!

-We will provide quality swim lessons in a clean and friendly environment.
+Our Teaching Principles: We provide high-quality swim lessons in a clean and friendly environment.

 We are committed to representing the teaching philosophy of Sea Otter Swim Lessons.
 The primary method of teaching at SOSL is by using the “Part/Part/Whole” or “Progressions” teaching approach.
-It is the philosophy of the Company that children have the best opportunity to learn when instruction is given in a caring, consistent and clear manner.
-This is done most effectively when trust is built between the instructor and student in a safe environment.
-We are committed to teach in the accordance to this philosophy, using the methods taught during training.
+It is the philosophy of Sea Otter that children have the best opportunity to learn when instruction is given in a caring, consistent, and clear manner.
+This is most effective when trust is built between the instructor and student in a safe environment.
+We are committed to teach with his philosophy, using the methods taught during training.

-We are committed to provide a safe learning environment for all swimmers.
-It is important for all swimmers to feel comfortable, wanted, valued, accepted and secure in their learning environment.
+We are committed to providing a safe learning environment for all swimmers.
+It is important for all swimmers to feel comfortable, wanted, valued, accepted, and secure in their learning environment.
 We do this by showing respect to all swimmers, using appropriate tone and language, and speaking to each swimmer’s level of understanding.
 Instruction will be clear and simple to set each swimmer up for success.
-We are also committed to provide the physical safety of each swimmer during lessons by maintaining full attention on each swimmer, ensuring the teachers and swimmers are positioned safely in the pool and requiring all staff to maintain a current CPR/First Aid certification.
+We are also committed to providing the physical safety of each swimmer during lessons by maintaining full attention on each swimmer, ensuring the teachers and swimmers are positioned safely in the pool, and requiring all staff to maintain a current CPR/First Aid certification.

 We are committed to show great interest in our swimmers and their accomplishments.
 Teachers will share a lot of encouragement, praise, high 5′s, hugs and smiles.
 Even the smallest accomplishments will be praised.
 When a swimmer overcomes a fear or masters a skill, parents may notice a joyful expression on both the swimmer’s and the teacher’s faces.